1. FC Phönix Lübeck

-Phönix also made two appearances in the DFB-Pokal, the German Cup, in 1938 and 1976.
+Phönix has made three appearances in the DFB-Pokal, the German Cup, in 1938, 1976, and 2024.

 History

 LBV Phönix was formed in 1903 but the current club, 1.
 FC Phönix Lübeck, was established when the football department split from the mother club in 1971.

 In post-First World War football the club experienced a first successful era from 1927 to 1930 when it advanced to the qualifying rounds of the Northern German football championship three consecutive times.
 It only made it to the first round proper once however, in 1930, where the club lost 5–2 to Hamburger SV.

 The club played in the tier one Gauliga Nordmark from 1935 to 1938, when it was relegated again.
 It competed in the 1938 Tschammerpokal but lost 1–0 to Blau-Weiß 90 Berlin in the final qualifying round.

 After the Second World War the club entered the tier two Landesliga Schleswig-Holstein where it consistently finished in top five of the league.
 It competed there, at times, with local rival VfB Lübeck and a runners-up finish behind the latter in 1957 took the team up to the Oberliga for the first time.
 Phönix played in the Oberliga Nord from 1957 to 1960 as a lower table side and was relegated again after three seasons.
 Back in what was now the Amateurliga Schleswig-Holstein the club dropped to the third tier in 1963 when the Bundesliga and the Regionalligas below were established.
 It mostly remained a top side and won the league in 1966–67.

 Phönix played in the Regionalliga Nord from 1967 to 1974, when the league was disbanded in favor of the new 2.
 Bundesliga.
 In its seven Regionalliga seasons the club twice finished sixth as its best result but, even without the disbanding of the league, would have been relegated from the Regionalliga in 1974 as it finished last in that season.